greninger-lab/vadr-models-hmpv/README.md

     ```

 Option B: Install VADR from source

-   Download and install the latest version of VADR, following the
+   Alternatively, yo can download and install the latest version of VADR, following the
    instructions on the [VADR GitHub](https://github.com/ncbi/vadr/tree/master).

 **2. Download the HMPV VADR Model**